 We are here to help and we understand how to meet the special medical and educational needs of our family members.
 Our staff is trained to provide services, support, and resources you need to provide proper care for exceptional family members.
 When you enroll in the program, we make sure you are assigned to a location with the proper services.
-Educational trainings and monthly social groups are organized to give you the opportunity to learn from others who face similar challenges, and our access to a vast network of local, state, and national resources is yours to share.
+Educational training and monthly social groups are organized to give you the opportunity to learn from others who face similar challenges, and our access to a vast network of local, state, and national resources is yours to share.

 How Can We Help You?